JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 - Adds relevant dependencies to the `DESCRIPTION`, e.g.: `shiny` when scaffolding an input
 - Finally, opens interesting files to develop the project in the IDE

-In the following sections we cover each of the scaffold individually in greater detail.
+In the following sections, we cover each of the scaffolds individually in greater detail.

 ## Widgets {#packer-widgets}